jwei302/robot-learning-algos/lab2/README.md

 Compare execution timing and trajectory fidelity against the original demonstrations.

-Record the EEF state trajectory using provided visualization code.
+Record the EEF state trajectory using the provided visualization code.

 ### What to Record and Report
 * Are the movements smooth?